Skip to content

 Dr Mike Wheeler

-Dr Mike Wheeler is Head of Biological Sciences and joined the University of Worcester in 2010 after researching in the area of plant molecular genetics.
+Dr Mike Wheeler is Course Leader for Medical Sciences and joined the University of Worcester in 2010 after researching in the area of plant molecular genetics.
 Mike developed a strong background in the biology of cell signalling in plants, with specific research into the mechanisms of self-incompatibility in poppy and the control of polarity in pollen tubes of tobacco.

 In addition to his research into plant molecular genetics Mike is also developing means of using molecular biology to solve problems in conservation biology which is a longstanding passion of his.
 In this area Mike is currently developing eDNA (environmental DNA) techniques to assess the effect of invasive and non-native species on species of conservation concern.
-Mike is currently involved in a scheme to improve winter feeding for farmland birds at Lakeside campus in partnership with the local RSPB group.
+Mike is also concerned with projects to help people engage with nature as a means to combatting poor mental health.
+He leads bird walks around the campus and is involved with projects aimed at increasing birdlife around campus to enrich the environment.
+He is currently involved in a scheme to improve winter feeding for farmland birds at Lakeside campus in partnership with the local RSPB group.
 He is a member of the Sustainable Environments Research Group.

 dr-steven-j-coles